Skip to main content

 EncoderAdjust parameter value

-Input Types
+Input types

-The MIDI Map Editor supports several input behaviors:
+The Mapping pane supports several input behaviors:

 Range

-Maps a MIDI value (0-127) to a parameter range:
+Maps a MIDI value (0-127) to a parameter range.
+Used for faders and knobs, with a configurable min/max output range.

 Delta